Information-Thermodynamic Bound on Information Flow in Turbulent Cascade: Introduction

-In this Letter, we prove that information of turbulent fluctuations is transferred from large to small scales along with the energy cascade.
-Our main result, (\ref{main result 1}) and (\ref{main result 2}), can be regarded as one of the few exact and universal results in the field of turbulence research.
-We numerically illustrate our findings and show that the rate of information transfer is characterized by the large-eddy turnover time.
-Furthermore, our numerical simulations suggest that the corresponding information-thermodynamic efficiency is quite low compared to other typical information processing systems such as Maxwell's demon.
+In this paper, we prove that information of turbulent fluctuations is transferred from large to small scales along with the energy cascade.
+We emphasize that our main results, [Ineqs.~(\ref{main result 1}) and (\ref{main result 2})], are exact and universal relations, independent of the details of the flow under consideration.
+While we derive these relations for the fluctuating Navier--Stokes equation, our results are valid for various turbulence models, including shell models.
+We numerically illustrate our findings using the Sabra shell model and further show that in the inertial range, the intensity of the information flow is nearly constant and can be scaled by the large-eddy turnover time [Eq.~(\ref{IF_scaling})].
+This observation suggests that the information of large-scale turbulent fluctuations is transferred to small scales with nearly constant intensity by the energy cascade process.
+Thus, our results challenge the conventional intuitive picture of how universality emerges at small scales.
+Moreover, our numerical results suggest that the corresponding \textit{information-thermodynamic efficiency} is quite low compared to other typical information processing systems such as Maxwell's demon.
 This implies that transferring information from large to small scales involves enormous thermodynamic costs, indicating the poor performance of turbulence as an information processing system.